emiruz/sparse-data/README.md

 3. You may want to start by creating a column spec directly from your data.
 The function expects you to supply a sequence of maps.
 If your sequence is lazy your data may be extremely large.
-Note that unlike the data the spec *does* live in memory.
+Note that unlike the data itself which is stored on disk,  the spec *does* need to be able to fit into memory.

 ```clojure
 (def spec (make-spec your-coll))